legal-doctrine/rendertron/README.md

 ```
 docker build -t rendertron .
 ```
-* Starting the app as a container on a local system.
+* Run a container from the created image.
 Expose port 3000 externally, mapped to port 3000 inside the container:
 ```
 docker container run -p 3000:3000 rendertron
 ```